 Our History

-For over 40 years we have helped change the lives of tens of thousands of people within the Bradford and District areas.
-Our history is an important part of who we are, and is the reason we have such a wide depth of knowledge today.
+For over 40 years we have helped change the lives of tens of thousands of people within the Bradford District.
+Our history is an important part of who we are and is the reason we have such a wide depth of knowledge today.
 We started out as three separate charities before coming together in 2015 to form Equality Together as it is known today.
-Read on for a more in depth breakdown of our history…
+Read on for a more in-depth breakdown of our history…

 The First Volunteers